ankit-rathi/Decision-Intelligence/chapters/20_Data_Driven_Organization.md

 ---

-## Example Section — A Data-Driven E-Commerce Platform
+## Example — A Data-Driven E-Commerce Platform

 Consider how an e-commerce company operates as a data-driven organization.